-FIGURE 11.
-Wireless Transmitter Example One consideration for battery lifetime is ambient temperature.
+Wireless Transmitter One consideration for battery lifetime is ambient temperature.
 Using a pressure transmitter as an example, temperature effects are shown below: Device: Pressure Transmitter, Sample Rate 16 seconds AMBIENT TEMP.
 ESTIMATED BATTERY LIFE 86°F 7.0 years 0°F 6.3 years -40°F 5.6 years Of much greater impact is the sampling frequency.
 In slow changing applications like tank level measurement, or non-critical applications such as temperature in non-custody transfer location, the requirement for data may be on a once every 16 second basis.
 The common midstream application, however, is custody transfer, which by API 21.1 standards requires a sample every second.
 Battery lifetimes for these two sets of sample rates are exemplified below: Device: Pressure Transmitter, Ambient Temperature 86°F SAMPLE RATE ESTIMATED BATTERY LIFE 1 second 0.8 (less than 1 year) 16 seconds 7 years To overcome such challenges a user may supply supplemental solar power.
 But, this usually requires cabling to an enclosure outside of Class 1 Division 1 areas.
-There have been recent product entries using energy harvesting techniques.
-However, applications to date have been limited in the custody transfer area.
-For these reasons, current technology has not been conducive to broad use in the Midstream areas.
+While there are energy harvesting techniques available to reduce the battery load, they entail adding cost and complexity.
+For these reasons, current technology requires considerable deliberation be performed prior to the deployment of wireless transmitters in gas custody transfer applications.
 Upstream Application - Closed Loop Control of a Free Flowing Gas Well Sizable drilling programs in the shale plays of North America bought about a massive number of free flowing wells.
 Maintaining optimal performance for so many sites can prove to be a formidable challenge.
 To fulfill this need, producers have flow from each well manipulated via a single automated choke valve (reference Figure 1).
 The primary focus of the system is to maintain a steady flow from the well to the Sales Line based upon an operator entered set point.
 Multiple overrides come into play based upon operating conditions.
 Measurements include Delta Pressure and Flow Rate from an orifice run feeding a Sales pipeline, and Static Pressure and Temperature of the flow line feeding a separator.